uladkasach/schematic-database-model/readme.md

 - `SELECT * FROM a_table WHERE a_column=:a_column_value` -> `SELECT * FROM a_table WHERE a_column=?`
 - `SELECT x:a_column_value` -> `SELECT '__some_constant__'`

+# Connection Reuse and Pooling
+Note: this module supports usage of managed database connections, where the user is responsible for starting and ending database connections or pools.
+See the fundementalDatabaseModel.test.integration.ts for a live working example of how to use this.

+Note: the utils/managedDatabaseConnection class makes it easy to create very explicit work flows of managing database connections.

 # Examples

 ## Basic model